Manuel Margot Player Props: Rays vs. Blue Jays

 Manuel Margot At The Plate

-- Margot is batting .248 with four doubles, two home runs and 11 walks.
+- Margot is hitting .248 with four doubles, two home runs and 11 walks.

-- He has hit a long ball in two of 35 games played this year, and in 1.6% of his plate appearances.
+- He has scored in 34.3% of his games this year, with two or more runs scored in 8.6%.

-- Margot has driven in a run in 10 games this year (28.6%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.